 To elaborate on Forrest Wickman's definition, technocracy can be described as the conviction that we will all be better off if we operate according to the rational standards of the machine.
 A given problem can be solved by the systematic application of a set of principles and procedures.
 Usually those are principles and procedures only experts can fully understand.
 It's a philosophy of methodology.

 Lucas Papademos of Greece and Mario Monti of Italy both have advanced degrees in economics.
 Papademos has advanced degrees from MIT in physics and electrical engineering as well.
-This suggests they can be counted on to apply the necessary remedial measures without being swayed by anything so irrational as politics or popular opinion.
+As Wickman says, these qualifications implicitly suggest that they can be counted on to apply the necessary remedial measures without being swayed by anything so irrational as politics or popular opinion.

 In the United States we tend to associate technocracy with the Technocracy movement, which enjoyed a brief moment of national prominence in the early 1930s.
 In that case the connection to technology was slightly (only slightly) more direct.
 Americans feared that businessmen and politicians had shown themselves incapable of managing the explosive forces of industrial production, forces that were rapidly and radically reshaping the life and economy of the nation.
 The general feeling, says historian Henry Elsner, Jr., was that "somehow man had unleashed a monster in his midst – The Machine – which had gotten out of control and was threatening to wreck his civilization."